Feichtmeier/podmaster/README.md

 You can also just import the package [flutter_it](https://pub.dev/packages/flutter_it) which comes with all 4 packages included, if you need them all.
 ## get-it

-In Podmaster, `get-it` is used as a service locator to manage dependencies.
+In MediaDojo, `get-it` is used as a service locator to manage dependencies.
 This means we can register our services in a central place and access them from anywhere in the app without using `InheritedWidget` or passing them down the widget tree.

-Example classes registered in Podmaster:
+Example classes registered in MediaDojo:
 - `PodcastService`: For fetching podcast data from the internet.
 - `PodcastManager`: For using commands for the search and the loading of the feeds.
 - `PlayerManager`: For managing audio playback.